LongBay/Joplin-Light-Theme/README.md

-# Joplin-LightUI-Theme
+# Joplin-Light-Theme

-A light UI theme for those find it dazzling looking at white background.
+A light theme for those find it dazzling looking at white background.

 This theme is far from completed yet, but posted here in case if everyone is interested.